 Gifting crypto is tax free under $16,000 thanks to the annual gift tax exemption.
 You can use this to make the most of lower incomes in your household, giving you a lower total tax bill for everyone in your household.

 Meanwhile, donating crypto is tax deductible, so find a worthy cause.
-A charity must have 501(c)3 status if you plan to deduct your donation on your federal taxes.
+A charity must have 501(c)3 status if you plan to deduct your donation from your federal taxes.
 You'll need to check your chosen charity's 501(c)3 status with the IRS' exempt organization database.
 If you're gifting more than $500, you'll also need to fill out Form 8283 with your annual tax return.
-As well as this, the IRS is clear that if you're donating more than $5,000 in crypto - you'll need a qualified appraisal in order to apply a deduction.
+As well as this, the IRS is clear that if you're donating more than $5,000 in crypto - you'll need a qualified appraisal in order to apply for a deduction.

 Investing in your retirement is a great way to avoid crypto tax.
-HODL your assets long-term, tax free.
+HODL your assets' long-term, tax free.

 Do good for your community and reduce your taxes by investing in opportunity zone funds.
 If you leave your investment for more than 5 years, you'll reduce your tax bill by up to 10%.

 Cost basis matters.
-FIFO, LIFO, HIFO and Spec ID all make a huge impact on your tax bill and you can pick from any of them.
+FIFO, LIFO, HIFO, and Spec ID all make a huge impact on your tax bill and you can pick from any of them.
 See which works best for your crypto taxes.